rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 ### Phase 3: AI Agents

-The third phase—the phase we are now entering—introduces AI as an agent.
+The third phase-the phase we are now entering-introduces AI as an agent.
 And this is where everything changes.

 An AI agent is an autonomous system that pursues goals on your behalf.
-You give it an objective, and it figures out how to achieve that objective—making decisions, taking actions, using tools, and adapting to circumstances—with minimal or no ongoing supervision.
+You give it an objective, and it figures out how to achieve that objective-making decisions, taking actions, using tools, and adapting to circumstances-with minimal or no ongoing supervision.

 The distinction is profound.
 Tools respond to commands.
 Copilots assist with tasks.
 Agents pursue goals.